mjhwest/Michael-West-Portfolio/readme.md

 ## Features
--The nav bar will direct you to those specific sections of the page. <br>
+-The nav bar will direct you to those specific links in new windows. <br>
--The "My Work" section will direct you to the work i have completed if you click on the image. <br>
+-The "Resume" section will direct you to a new window, that allows you to download my resume <br>
--The Facebook logo will take you to my facebook page if clicked on.<br>
--The LinkedIn logo will take you to my LinkedIn page if clicked on. <br>
--The GitHub logo will take you to ym GitHub page if clicked on. <br>
 -Certain elements have pseduo classes attached to them for styling purposes. <br>
+-The My Feature Work display the 3 work features i am most proud of.
+If you click on the image it directs you to the live application and the link to the GitHub.
+-The Email Me link in the nav bar has a pop up window that enables the user to email me directly.